iltramont/advent-of-code-2024/README.md

-Every user has different data. make sure you download your data from the official advent of code page.
+Every user has different data.
+Make sure you download your data from the official advent of code page.